CloudSlang/docs/tutorial/13_lesson.rst

 ----------------------

 A system properties file, like a flow or operation file, ends with the **.sl** extension and can include a namespace.
-The system properties file also contains the ``properties`` keyword which is mapped to key:value pairs that define system property names and values
+A system properties file also contains the ``properties`` keyword which is mapped to ``key:value`` pairs that define system property names and values.

 Here's what the contents of our system properties file looks like: